grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 * Pen / Pencil
 * 1 A4 sized white paper
 * 6 medium sized white slips of paper (or numbers of your choosing)
 * Beans = at least enough for 10 for each participant.
-These will have a value of 10 CICs
+These will have a value of 10 CAVs

 #### Introduction